tomkob9999/singular_perturbation/README.md

 \frac{\lambda_1'}{\lambda_2} = \frac{\epsilon}{\lambda_2}
 $$

-For small $\epsilon$, this ratio is small, indicating that the **column space eigenvector dominates the transformation**.
+For small $\epsilon$, this ratio is small, indicating that the **column space eigenvector associated with the dominant singular matrix governs the transformation**.

 ---